Vajrayana: Philosophical background

 Those things by which evil men are bound, others turn into means and gain thereby release from the bonds of existence.
 By passion the world is bound, by passion too it is released, but by heretical Buddhists this practice of reversals is not known.

 The Hevajra further states that "one knowing the nature of poison may dispel poison with poison."
 As Snellgrove notes, this idea is already present in Asanga's Mahayana-sutra-alamkara-karika and therefore it is possible that he was aware of Tantric techniques, including sexual yoga.

 According to Buddhist Tantra, there is no strict separation of the profane or samsara and the sacred or nirvana; rather, they exist in a continuum.
 Everyone is seen as containing the seed of enlightenment, which is covered over by defilements.
 Douglas Duckworth notes that Vajrayana sees Buddhahood not as something outside or an event in the future, but as immanently present.

 Indian Tantric Buddhist philosophers such as Buddhaguhya, Vimalamitra, Ratnākaraśānti, and Abhayakaragupta continued the tradition of Buddhist philosophy and adapted it to their commentaries on the major Tantras.
 Abhayakaragupta's Vajravali is a key source in the theory and practice of tantric rituals.
 After monks such as Vajrabodhi and Śubhakarasiṃha brought Tantra to Tang China (716 to 720), tantric philosophy continued to be developed in Chinese and Japanese by thinkers such as Yi Xing and Kūkai.

 Likewise in Tibet, Sakya Pandita (1182–28 – 1251), as well as later thinkers like Longchenpa (1308–1364) expanded on these philosophies in their tantric commentaries and treatises.
 The status of the tantric view continued to be debated in medieval Tibet.
 Tibetan Buddhist Rongzom Chokyi Zangpo (1012–1088) held that the views of sutra such as Madhyamaka were inferior to that of tantra, which was based on basic purity of ultimate reality.
-Tsongkhapa (1357–1419), on the other hand, held that there is no difference between Vajrayāna and other forms of Mahayana in terms of prajnaparamita (perfection of insight) itself, only that Vajrayāna works faster.
+Tsongkhapa (1357–1419), on the other hand, held that there is no difference between Vajrayāna and other forms of Mahāyāna in terms of prajnaparamita (perfection of insight) itself, only that Vajrayāna works faster.